xrrocha/tikrana-bank/notes/02-scalar-properties.md

 integrity-preserving client code, right? 😉).

-However, as we'll see later on, when the `name` participates of some other structure (such as a `Map<Name, Bank>` used to guarantee bank name uniqueness, for instance), the `renameTo` operation will need to take care of verifying the new name is not a duplicate _and_ replacing the old name with the new one in the map.
+However, as we'll see later on, when the `name` participates of some other responsibility (such as using a `Map<Name, Bank>` to guarantee bank name uniqueness, for instance), the `renameTo` operation will have the added onus of verifying the new name is not a duplicate _and_ replacing the old name with the new one in the map.

 We wouldn't want our clients to be responsible for keeping things in sync or (worse yet!) to subvert our cherished uniqueness-ensuring mechanism.